firetreedesign/hey-notify/readme.txt

 2. Hey Notify Settings Page

 == Changelog ==

+= 2.1.0 =
+* Microsoft Teams support has been removed due to changes with Office 365 connectors.
+* Changes to improve Hey Notify Pro capabilities.

 = 2.0.3 =
 * Added support for Live Preview in the Plugin Directory.